How Much Does a Trip to Italy Cost?

 This cost breakdown assumes that a family of four visit the three biggies in Italy (Rome, Florence and Venice) over 10 days/11 nights (not including travel days on airplanes).
 This also assumes first-time visitors like my husband who want to see the big sights like the Vatican Museums and the Uffizi.

-If you have more time, you could add more days in each of those cities as well as a few days in the countryside of Tuscany, a few days in Naples and the Amalfi Coast, or a couple of days in the Cinque Terre.
+Have more time?
+You could add more days in each of those cities as well as a few days in the countryside of Tuscany, a few days in Naples and the Amalfi Coast, or a couple of days in the Cinque Terre.
 Of course, with all that Italy has to offer, you could easily add this Amalfi Coast itinerary or more affordable cities/regions like Genoa, Bologna, Ravenna, Puglia or Umbria.

 This budget is based on our winter Italy itinerary from Dec.
 25 to January 5.
 Even though it’s winter, this is considered high season because it’s Christmas vacation, so please note that traveling in the low season would be less.